Firstmark Services overview: What student loan borrowers need to know

 If Firstmark Services handles your student loans, the best place to go for anything you need is your online account.
 This is where you can make payments, check your balance and manage your bill preferences.

-If you’re not sure who services your student loan, check your most recent billing statement, call the lender that initially gave you the money or check your credit reports to see if Firstmark is listed.
+If you’re not sure who services your student loan, check your most recent billing statement, call the lender that initially gave you the money or check your credit reports to see if Firstmark Services is listed.

 You’ll want to find out who services your loan as soon as possible to avoid late payments and keep your account in good standing.
 Doing so can help you maintain healthy credit.
-Keep an eye on correspondence from Firstmark to check for changes or updates to your account.
+Keep an eye on correspondence from Firstmark Services to check for changes or updates to your account.